 It seems only fair to kick off with the originator, and Rolex’s contemporary roster offers a number of two-tone watches.
-The opulence of gold and the utility of steel make it the perfect choice for several of the more luxurious tool watch collection, such as the Daytona and the Submariner, and it has lately made a welcome addition to their newest release, the Sky-Dweller.
-Tempering all that precious metal with a splash of stainless has brought Rolex’s flagship traveller’s watch within the price range of more fans and collectors.
-However, it is a model that has a long history of mixing its colors that we’ve picked for our list.
+The opulence of gold and the utility of steel make it the perfect choice for several of the more luxurious tool watch collection, such as the Daytona and the Submariner, and it has lately made a welcome addition to its newest release, the Sky-Dweller.
+Tempering all that precious metal with a splash of stainless steel has brought Rolex’s flagship traveler’s watch within the price range of more fans and collectors.
+However, it is a different model that has a long history of mixing the colors that we’ve picked for our list.

-The GMT-Master II has become a bona fide legend since its arrival more than 60 years ago, and the modern range contains two two-tone examples, both of which are heavy on retro vibes.
-The first was recently discontinued – a steel and yellow gold example with an all black bezel insert has been a fixture in the lineup for many years in one form or another, and the latest Cerachrom bezel version entered the catalog in the mid 2000s.
-However, even that piece lost out in the nostalgia stakes last year, when the ref.
-126711CHNR arrived – a wonderful throwback to the Root Beer models of the 60s and 70s that even managed to steal some of 2018’s Pepsi-dominated headlines.
+The GMT-Master (and subsequent GMT-Master II) has become a bona fide legend since its arrival more than 60 years ago, and the modern, ceramic-bezel range contains two different two-tone examples, both of which are heavy on retro vibes.
+The first was recently discontinued – a steel and yellow gold example with an all-black bezel that had been a fixture in the lineup for many years in one form or another.
+This modern 6-digit edition entered the Rolex catalog in the mid-2000s.
+However, even that piece lost out in the nostalgia stakes in 2018, when the ref.
+126711CHNR arrived – a wonderful throwback to the Root Beer models of the 60s and 70s, and one that even managed to steal some of 2018’s Pepsi-dominated headlines.

-Inside, as one of the brand’s most recent releases, the reference 126711CHNR has been given the Cal.
-3285 movement, while their other Rolesor GMT-Master II (with yellow gold) has to make do with the older Cal.
-3186 (for now at least).
-The newer caliber comes with a host of modernizations, including an increased power reserve of 70 hours (instead of the previous 48), in addition to Rolex’s Chronergy escapement – a reworking of the traditional Swiss Lever mechanism which reportedly gives an increase in efficiency of 15%.
+Inside, as one of the brand’s most recent releases, the reference 126711CHNR has been given the next-generation Cal.
+3285 movement, while the discontinued Yellow Rolesor GMT-Master II (with yellow gold) is equipped with the older Cal.
+3186.
+The newer caliber comes with a host of modernizations, including an increased power reserve of 70 hours (instead of the previous 48 offered by Cal.
+3186), in addition to Rolex’s Chronergy escapement – a reworking of the traditional Swiss Lever mechanism which reportedly gives an increase in efficiency of 15%.

-As the whole of the horology world continues to go forward by looking back, this latest piece that has drawn inspiration from the Rolex archives has succeeded in giving us just the right amount of historical aesthetic.
+As much of the horology world continues to go forward by looking back, this latest piece that has drawn inspiration from the Rolex archives has succeeded in giving us just the right amount of historical aesthetic.
 A definite standout in a portfolio not short on heavyweights.

 Patek Philippe Nautilus 5980/1AR-001

-Like the GMT above, a more contemporary 18k rose gold has been used in place of traditional yellow gold for the Patek Philippe Nautilus ref.
+Like the Root Beer GMT-Master II above, a more contemporary 18k rose gold has been used in place of traditional yellow gold for the Patek Philippe Nautilus ref.
 5980.1AR-001, forming the softly rounded octagonal bezel and its ‘ear’ hinges, as well as the large chronograph pushers flanking the winding crown.
-Similarly, the precious metal makes up the central links of the integrated bracelet which, ok I’ll admit, is a bit of a beauty.
+Similarly, the precious metal makes up the central links of the integrated bracelet, which is easily one of the Nautilus’s most defining design elements.

-The rest is a mix of satin-brushed and mirror polished stainless steel, the overall look staying true to Gerald Genta’s original vision from 1976, clearly based around the design of a porthole on a boat.
-However it is the exquisite dial which could almost make me join the legions of Patekaholics out there.
-A deep graduated blue reportedly inspired by the very first Nautilus, the 3700, it changes hue under differing light and is finished with horizontal stripes reminiscent of a luxury yacht’s teak decking.
+The rest is a mix of satin-brushed and mirror polished stainless steel, the overall look staying true to Gerald Genta’s original vision from 1976 that is clearly based around the design of a porthole on a boat.
+However, it is the exquisite dial that is likely responsible for the legions of Patekaholics out there.
+A deep graduated blue reportedly inspired by the very first Nautilus (ref.
+3700), it changes hue under differing light and is finished with horizontal stripes reminiscent of a luxury yacht’s teak decking.

-Driving it all is the manufacture CH 28-520 C, housed neatly in the 40.5mm case, and visible through the display back.
-A column wheel-controlled, flyback chronograph, the frictionless vertical disc clutch eliminates any sign of hand slop on starts and stops, and allows for the sweep chrono hand to be used as a continuously running seconds hand.
-Complete with date display, the 28,800vph movement provides up to a 55-hour power reserve and is comprised of some 327 characteristically beautifully finished parts.
+Driving it all is the in-house Caliber CH 28-520 C, housed neatly in the 40.5mm case and visible through the display back.
+A column wheel-controlled, flyback chronograph, the frictionless vertical disc clutch eliminates any sign of hand slop on starts and stops and allows for the sweep chronograph hand to be used as a continuously running seconds hand.
+Complete with date display, the 28,800vph movement provides up to a 55-hour power reserve and consists of some 327 characteristically beautifully finished parts.

-All told, it is this version that has come closest to changing my mind about the Nautilus, and it is proving to be a real favorite among true Patek aficionados in addition to general fans of two-tone watches.
-And at just north of $70,000, you can expect to pay about twice that (or more) if you wish to get your hands on one immediately and skip the waiting list.
+All told, it is this version that is proving to be a real favorite among true Patek aficionados in addition to general fans of two-tone watches.
+And while it may retail for just north of $70,000, you can expect to pay about twice that (or more) if you wish to get your hands on one immediately and skip the waiting list.

 The Omega Speedmaster ’57 Co-Axial

 The Speedmaster ’57 Co-Axial is one of a handful of homages that Omega has made to their original chronograph within the last several years.
-This, another 2013 introduction, was the first to house their wonderful caliber 9300 movement in a sub-44mm case.
+This, another 2013 introduction, was the first to house the brand’s wonderful in-house Caliber 9300 movement in a sub-44mm case.

-Rather than being a carbon copy of that debut CK2915 like the 60th anniversary edition from a couple of years ago, the ’57 Co-Axial draws some inspiration from its ancestor while adding in its own styling traits to keep things fresh.
+Rather than being a carbon copy of that debut CK2915 like the 60th-anniversary edition from a couple of years ago, the Omega Speedmaster ’57 Co-Axial draws some inspiration from its ancestor while adding in its own styling traits to keep things fresh.
 The case, which is a very wearable 41.5mm, will certainly look familiar to anyone with a passing acquaintance with the brand, with its long straight lugs and absence of crown guards.
-Additionally, the Base 1000 all-steel bezel is period correct, since the distinguishing black aluminum insert did not arrive until the model’s second iteration.
+Additionally, the ‘base 1000’ all-steel bezel is period correct, since the distinguishing black aluminum insert did not arrive until the model’s second iteration.

 Aesthetics aside, it is the movement that demands most of the attention.
-The caliber 9300, which debuted in 2011, is visible through the domed sapphire back, which gives the Speedmaster ’57 a little more height than you might expect.
-Unlike the chronograph caliber it replaced, the 3313, the 9300 was specifically designed around the Co-Axial escapement, rather than having it as a retrofitted addition.
-The self-winding, 54-jewel, column wheel-controlled mechanism has been given a silicon Si14 hairspring and boasts a 60-hour reserve.
-Made entirely in-house, it has been a triumph for Omega, and is finished with the house’s own Geneva waves in arabesque.
+The Caliber 9300, which debuted in 2011, is visible through the domed sapphire back, which gives the Speedmaster ’57 a little more height than you might expect.
+Unlike the chronograph movement it replaced, the Cal.
+3313, the Cal.
+9300 was specifically designed around the Co-Axial escapement, rather than having it as a retrofitted addition.
+The self-winding, 54-jewel, column wheel-controlled mechanism has been given a silicon Si14 hairspring and boasts a 60-hour power reserve.
+Made entirely in-house, it has been a triumph for Omega and is finished with the house’s own Geneva waves in arabesque.

 All told, the Speedmaster ’57 Co-Axial is, much like a two-tone watch’s color scheme, pretty much the best of all worlds.
 Just enough of a throwback to the icons of the past, with plenty of modernity in all the right places.

-The reference 16233 is certainly not as flashy as a two-tone Patek Philippe Nautilus, or the mega-desirable Rolex “Root Beer” GMT-Master II; however it offers a rock solid in-house movement and the quintessential Rolex look at a Price that is still relatively attainable.
+The reference 16233 is certainly not as flashy as a two-tone Patek Philippe Nautilus or the mega-desirable Rolex “Root Beer” GMT-Master II; however, it offers a rock-solid in-house movement and the quintessential Rolex look at a price that is still relatively attainable.
 Rolex’s catalog is packed full of two-tone watches, but the reference 16233 Datejust might just be the best bang for your buck currently available.

 First introduced in 1988, the reference 16233 Datejust is the classic 36mm Yellow Rolesor (stainless steel and 18k yellow gold) version of Rolex’s iconic date-displaying chronometer wristwatch.
-Although the Caliber 3135 movement that powers the Datejust 16233 dates back to the late 1980s, Rolex still uses it some of their modern watches today, and it easily capable of keeping time within COSC standards.
+Although the Caliber 3135 movement that powers the Datejust 16233 dates back to the late 1980s, Rolex only just recently discontinued it this past year, and it is easily capable of keeping time within COSC standards.

 With a stainless steel and 18k gold construction topped off with Rolex’s iconic fluted bezel, the ref.
-16233 Datejust could be mistaken for a more delicate dress watch; however with 100 meters of water resistance, a scratch-resistant sapphire crystal, and the proven reliability of the Caliber 3135 movement, the Datejust 16233 is a classy watch that can be worn all day, every day.
+16233 Datejust could be mistaken for a more delicate dress watch; however, with 100 meters of water resistance, a scratch-resistant sapphire crystal, and the proven reliability of the in-house Caliber 3135 movement, the Datejust 16233 is a classy watch that can be worn all-day, every-day.